 What are salt cured egg yolks?

 Salt cured egg yolks are exactly what their name suggests.
-They are fresh egg yolks that have been stored in a salt mixture for some time until they solidify and become almost like a thick jell.
+They are fresh egg yolks that have been stored in a salt and sugar mixture for some time until they solidify and become almost like a thick jell.
 After that, we can dehydrate them even more until they reach a consistency that enables us to grate them like we do with hard cheese.
 Salt cured egg yolks are full of umami flavor and they also remind the flavor cheese, so they can also be used as a dairy-free cheese substitute in salads, sandwiches, pasta dishes and risottos.

 How to make salt cured egg yolks